 Despite the above, the IRS can and does selectively prosecute for willful failure to file or worse, tax evasion.
 When they do prosecute, they are very successful in obtaining a conviction and jail time against the non-filer.
 The non -filer faces other less serious and more common consequences for the failure to file, including the loss of tax refunds, earned income credit, social security benefits, loss of ability to discharge tax debt in bankruptcy, as well as increased debt as a result of penalty and interest.

 It's necessary to have someone with experience help when dealing with un-filed returns as there are legal issues that must be confronted like:

 - How many years should be filed.

 - Statute of limitation law and it's relation to substitute returns.

 - Bankruptcy issues related to debt arising from late returns.

 - Attorney client privilege issues.

 We have counseled hundreds of clients in relation to their missing personal and business related tax returns and deal effectively with the resulting debt.
-We encourage our clients to use their CPA or one that we suggest, but only after we become involved in order to protect the attorney client privilege and to ensure only the returns that need to be filed are filed.
+We encourage our clients to use their CPA or one that we suggest, but only after we become involved in order to protect the attorney client privilege and to ensure only the returns that need to be filed are completed.